For the full photo gallery, visit https://flic.kr/s/aHBqjBnSgM.

 Teacher David Pugh teaches in his classroom when it had a chalkboard instead of the present day white board.
 Used with permission from Olivia Yu from Lynbrook Class of 1995.

-A toilet-papered home prank that a student pulled as part of their prom asking.
+Feature of the toilet-paper house prank in the 1993-94 yearbook.
 Used with permission from Olivia Yu from Lynbrook Class of 1995.

 Making the yearbook